trgao10/Cubik/README.md

 + (press down) left button for roration
 + (press down) right button for translation
 + middle wheel for zoom in/out
++ press F to toggle on/off the face color indicator on bottom left corner

 #### Interactive Mode: select and rotate faces
 + double click on a face to activate it, then rotate